Index formulae for integral Galois modules: Introduction

 The techniques in \cite{Bart} on the other hand generalise to a large class of groups.
 But they rely on a direct computation with units and are not immediately applicable to other Galois modules.
 In particular, Theorem \ref{thm:ellcurvesG20} is not accessible by either approach.

 The main achievement of the present work is a unification and generalisation of the approaches of \cite{Alex} and \cite{Bart}.
-Proposition \ref{prop:fixedphi} is of central importance in this endevour.
-A byproduct of this unification will be a more conceptual proof of the already known index formulae and a better understanding of the algebraic concepts involved.
+Proposition \ref{prop:fixedphi} is of central importance in this endeavour.
+A by-product of this unification will be a more conceptual proof of the already known index formulae and a better understanding of the algebraic concepts involved.

-In the next three theorems, the combination of a group $G$ and a set $\cU$ of subgroups of $G$ is one of the following: \begin{itemize} \item $G=C_p\rtimes C_n$ a semidirect product of non-trivial cyclic groups with $p$ a prime and with $C_n$ acting faithfully on $C_p$, and with $\cU$ consisting of $n$ distinct subgroups of $G$ of order $n$ and the normal subgroup of order $p$; or \item an elementary abelian $p$--group, with $\cU$ consisting of all index $p$ subgroups; or \item a Heisenberg group of order $p^3$, where $p$ is an odd prime, and with $\cU$ consisting of the unique normal subgroup $N$ of order $p^2$ and of $p$ non-conjugate cyclic subgroups of order $p$ that are not contained in $N$; or \item any other group $G$ and set of subgroups $\cU$ such that the map $\phi$ defined by (\ref{eq:phi}) is an injection of $G$-modules with finite cokernel. \end{itemize} Below, $R_\Q(G)$ denotes the Grothendieck group of the category of finitely generated $\Q[G]$--modules.
+\begin{assumption} In the next three theorems, the combination of a group $G$ and a set $\cU$ of subgroups of $G$ will be one of the following: \begin{itemize} \item $G=C_p\rtimes C_n$ a semidirect product of non-trivial cyclic groups with $p$ a prime and with $C_n$ acting faithfully on $C_p$, and with $\cU$ consisting of $n$ distinct subgroups of $G$ of order $n$ and the normal subgroup of order $p$; or \item an elementary abelian $p$--group, with $\cU$ consisting of all index $p$ subgroups; or \item a Heisenberg group of order $p^3$, where $p$ is an odd prime, and with $\cU$ consisting of the unique normal subgroup $N$ of order $p^2$ and of $p$ non-conjugate cyclic subgroups of order $p$ that are not contained in $N$; or \item any other group $G$ and set of subgroups $\cU$ such that the map $\phi$ defined by (\ref{eq:phi}) is an injection of $G$-modules with finite cokernel. \end{itemize} \end{assumption}

+Below, $R_\Q(G)$ denotes the Grothendieck group of the category of finitely generated $\Q[G]$--modules.
 For a $G$-module $M$, $M_\Q$ and $M_{\Z_p}$ denote the $G$-modules $M\otimes_\Z\Q$ and $M\otimes_\Z\Z_p$, respectively.
-When no confusion can arise, we will treat $\Q[G]$--modules synonymously with their image in $R_\Q(G)$. \namedthm{U} Given $G$ and $\cU$ from the above list, there exists an explicitly computable group homomorphism
+When no confusion can arise, we will treat $\Q[G]$--modules synonymously with their image in $R_\Q(G)$. \namedthm{U} Given $G$ and $\cU$ as in Assumption \ref{ass:gp}, there exists an explicitly computable group homomorphism

 and an explicit $\Q^\times$--valued map $\beta(H)$ on conjugacy classes of subgroups of $G$, such that for any Galois extension $F/K$ of number fields with Galois group $G$ and for any finite $G$--stable set $S$ of places of $F$ containing the Archimedean ones, we have